 Q: Do I have to have experience with community engagement and partnership development in order to apply?

 A: No. We encourage applications for projects from faculty collaborator groups to are interested in developing their projects/activities with community partners.
 The intent of the program is to foster and support new or continuing community engaged projects.

-A: OCP will have a selection committee consisting 3-4 faculty & 1-2 staff members who will review each complete application in full and meet as a committee to discuss each application.
+A: OCP will have a selection committee consisting of 3-4 members (plus OCP staff) who will review each complete application in full and meet to discuss each application.
 Selection committee members will base its decisions on the stated award criteria and qualifications.

-Q: Can faculty from other UW campuses be a part of the faculty collaborator groups?
+Q: Can faculty from other UW campuses or other colleges/universities be a part of the faculty collaborator groups?

-A: Yes, but the lead faculty member + one other faculty member need to be from UW Tacoma.
+A: Yes, but the lead faculty member must be from UW Tacoma.